 As a skilled Facilitator, Jerre harnesses the power of inclusive participation to help people get things done.
-As an inventive Professional Speaker, he delivers fresh and insightful presentations that never fail to entertain, engage, and inspire.
+As an inventive Professional Speaker, he delivers fresh and insightful presentations.
+He never fails to entertain, engage, and inspire.

 IN THE COMMUNITY

-Guest Speaker: Salmon Arm Rotary Club, Probus Club of Sorrento, Armstrong Garden Club
+Salmon Arm Rotary Club, Probus Club of Sorrento: Guest Speaker

 Shuswap Food Action Co-op: Director of Education